jerodriguezs/jerodriguezs.github.io/_pages/research.md

 ## Working Papers and Ongoing Research

+- Elite Universities and Top Positions in the Public Sector: Evidence from Chile (with Isabela Munevar).

+- The Effect of School Counselors on Middle and High Schools Discipline.

+- Mining and Energy Industries' Pollution Effects on School Students' and Teachers' Outcomes.
+Evidence from Chile.

 - Bergman, P., Kopko, E., & Rodriguez, J. E. (2021). *[Using Predictive Analytics to Track Students: Evidence from a Seven-College Experiment](https://www.nber.org/papers/w28948){:target="_blank"}* (No. w28948).
 National Bureau of Economic Research.
   *Press coverage:* [INSIDE HIGHER ED](https://www.insidehighered.com/news/2021/07/01/report-suggests-algorithms-can-help-fix-remedial-education){:target="_blank"}